Help Center

 Insurance Coverage

 Like the majority of other states, Georgia follows at-fault insurance rules.
 The at-fault driver’s insurance is responsible for covering your damages.
-All drivers with vehicles registered in the Peach State must at least carry the minimum liability insurance requirements.
+All drivers with vehicles registered in the Peach State must carry at least the minimum liability insurance requirements.
 Liability insurance only covers the other driver’s damages and not those of the policyholder.

 Since the at-fault driver has liability insurance, your damages should be covered.
 Unfortunately, this isn’t always the case.
 Most liability policies have caps and your accident claim or lawsuit can’t exceed this limit.

 So, what happens if you still have outstanding expenses after the at-fault driver’s insurance provider pays out?
 You can file a lawsuit against the other driver in civil court.
 However, your lawsuit is against the driver as an individual and not their insurance provider.
-Even if your lawsuit is successful there’s no guarantee you’ll ever receive the judgment award.
+Even if your lawsuit is successful, there’s no guarantee you’ll ever receive the judgment award.

 Contributory Negligence